 “Get Down, Get Dirty, Get Better”

 It’s not too late to get a garden started.
-Whether your options are an acre, or a pot on the deck, growing things can be really satisfying.
+Whether your options are an acre, a planter on the deck, or a pot on the window sill, growing things can be really satisfying.
 And depending upon what you plant, it can really make it easier to eat more veggies, too.
 When you grow your own food, you can use organic fertilizer and know what you’re eating.
 There are obviously LOTS of advantages.

 But if I never cut a fresh bouquet from my garden and never eat a single fresh tomato from my garden, gardening is still good for me.
 Planting things makes me stop and watch, stop and hope, stop and wonder (there’s that word again – check out yesterday’s post) and all of those things are good for me.